Struggling to save money in your 20s? You’re not alone.

-This is an easy way to save money without much effort.
+This is an easy way to save money in your 20s without much effort.
 Every time you come into possession with a $5 bill, such as the change from a purchase, save it and put it into a jar.

 It sounds almost childish to put money in a jar, but it works.
 To make it more fun, write your goal on the jar, such as “Vacation Fund” or “Rainy Day Fund”.
 Write down any financial goal you wish, it’s really up to you!